Where to Stay in Budapest - A Local’s Guide for First-Time Visitors

-Buda ,on the west bank of the river, offers a tranquil and historic atmosphere, and this area is known for its rolling hills, medieval streets, and vistas overlooking the city.
+Buda, on the west bank of the river, offers a tranquil and historic atmosphere, and this area is known for its rolling hills, medieval streets, and vistas overlooking the city.
 You’ll find many famous sights on this side of the river, like Buda Castle, Fisherman's Bastion, and Matthias Church.

 This part of the city is also quieter and more residential, offering plenty of places to relax, like in its parks, forests, hiking spots, and thermal baths, some of which date back to the 16th century after being left behind following the Ottoman occupation.

 In contrast, the eastern bank, Pest, is the city's bustling urban hub.
 Home to the iconic Hungarian Parliament Building and grand boulevards like Andrássy Avenue, Pest is always busy and filled with energy.
-This area is known for its nightlife, diverse culinary scene, and cultural venues.
+This area is known for its nightlife, diverse culinary scene, and cultural offerings.

 Whether you’re looking to explore the trendy ruin pubs of the Jewish Quarter or visit the almost endless array of cultural venues, Pest offers up a truly varied urban experience.